Barred Rock: Eggs, Height, Size and Raising Tips

 Housing

 Be sure to provide a comfy and private nesting box for your Barred.
 Because of their egg-laying productivity, you will need a roomy nesting box.
-They also prefer a decent sized perch because they are a fairly large bird.
-Make sure your coop is well ventilated.
+They also prefer a decent-sized perch because they are fairly large birds.
+Make sure your coop is well-ventilated.

-If you do raise your chickens in a climate that will have prolonged exposure to temperatures below freezing, you should take measures to protect the combs.
+If you raise your chickens in a climate with prolonged exposure to freezing temperatures, you should take measures to protect their combs.
 You can coat the combs with petroleum jelly or install a heat lamp when the temperatures drop too low.

 Roosters

-Barred roosters tend to be calm unlike other breeds.
+Barred Rock roosters tend to be calm, unlike other breeds.
 Roosters have their own set of care needs, like trimming talons.
 You can do this with a good pair of clippers.
 Be sure not to trim too close to the leg as you could cause pain or damage.

 They are much more flexible on feed as they don’t need extra calcium for laying eggs.
 They will do fine on whatever feed you have in the coop for the girls.